m3tac0de/home-assistant-sofabaton-x1s/docs/networking.md

 Keep the proxy UDP listener on **8102** to satisfy the iOS discovery flow.
 Android can discover on other ports, but iOS discovery is lost if you move away from 8102.

+> ⚠️ iOS discovery and VLANs
+>
+> The iOS app’s discovery uses **UDP broadcast** on port 8102.
+By default, routers do **not**
+> forward broadcasts across VLANs/subnets, even if normal unicast traffic (HTTP, TCP, etc.)
+> works fine between them.
+This means:
+>
+> - If the app and Home Assistant live on different VLANs with only normal routing, iOS
+>   broadcast discovery will *not* reach the proxy.
+> - To keep them on different VLANs *and* have iOS discovery work, you need a **UDP
+>   broadcast relay** between the VLANs (many router firmwares like OpenWRT, pfSense, etc.
+>   can do this), or you must rely on manual configuration (although that supports only a single hub
+> - Once discovery is done, all further communication is unicast UDP and TCP and will happily
+>   traverse your routed VLANs.

 ### Connect flow (app side)
 1. **CALL_ME from app → proxy (UDP):** the app sends a call-me packet to the proxy listener once discovery completes (on the configured UDP listening port, **8102** by default).
 2. **TCP connect-back from proxy → app:** after the call-me, the proxy opens a TCP connection into the app on a port in the **8100–8110** range that the app exposes.